 significant benefit: it produces more, and more gradual, line sag.

-Through my writings I have probably given the impression that line sag is an evil to be avoided at all costs.
-I should have made clear that line sag increases drag (a movement of your fly relative to the water surrounding it), but that movement is evil only if you are trying to achieve a dead drift.
-Actively manipulating the fly essentially offsets or overcomes drag.
+Through my writings, I have probably given the impression that line sag is an evil to be avoided at all costs.
+I should have made clear that line sag increases drag (a movement of your fly relative to the water surrounding it caused by water pushing or pulling the line, or by wind pushing the line), but that movement is evil only if you are trying to achieve a dead drift.
+Actively manipulating the fly essentially overcomes or masks the drag with intentional movement of the fly.
 Your fly does move relative to the water around it, and the movement is not what you would call natural, but it can attract the fish and make your fly appear to be alive.

-The line sag produces two benefits: it acts as a sensitive strike indicator (when the line goes straight it is probably a fish); also, the sag introduces enough slack between the rod tip and fly that a fish can take the fly without feeling immediate tension on the line.
+The line sag produces two benefits: it acts as an incredibly sensitive strike indicator (when the line goes straight it is probably a fish); also, the sag introduces enough slack between the rod tip and fly that a fish can take the fly without feeling immediate tension on the line.

 I am convinced that fish react more quickly to tension on the line than to the hard hook.
 On Saturday, my reaction was not lightning fast but I didn't miss even one hit.
 I saw the take and tightened the line, and in each case the fish had not spit out the hook between the take and the tighten.

 In the past I have written about how I see the tenkara rod, line and fly as a system rather than three unrelated items.
-The long rod, the light line and the fly that resists being pulled through the water all act together to help you keep your line off the surface (which reduces drag and keeps your hi-vis line from scaring the fish).
+The long rod, the light line and the fly that resists being pulled through the water all act together to help you keep your line off the surface reducing drag and keeping your hi-vis line from scaring the fish).